 Making the cake

-We made my go-to cake – my all-in-one vanilla sponge using two 20cm sandwich tins.
+We made my go-to cake, my all-in-one vanilla sponge.
 This cake is ideal to make with children as it’s an all-in-one sponge so you just chuck all of the ingredients into a bowl (after carefully weighing them of course) and mix them up.
 Simple.

 Once the cake had cooled we filled it with strawberry jam and butter icing, coated the whole of the outside of the cake with butter icing, and covered it with blue fondant icing (OK, I did this bit, as I get in enough mess by myself without the support of two little ones!).